Tidewater Provincial Park

 between Moose Factory and Moosonee

 The unique Tidewater Provincial Park is situated on 5 islands in the tidal estuary of the Moose River near the small communities of Moosonee

 .
 Located only 20 kilometres (12 miles) upriver from the salt-water James Bay it is comprised of mud-flats, marshes, sub-arctic landscapes and Hudson Bay coastline.

-This Ontario Provincial Park was first created in 1964 and is a natural environment park and is one of the few provincial parks not run by the Ministry of Natural resources as it is under the supervision and operated by the nearby town of Moosonee.
+This Ontario Provincial Park was first created in 1964 and is a natural environment park and is one of the few provincial parks not run by the Ministry of Natural resources as it is under the joint supervision and operation Ontario Parks and the nearby Moose Cree First Nation.

 In total Tidewater Provincial Park occupies 980 hectares (2422 acres) of environmentally sensitive land on the following islands: